top of page

 GIVING BACK

-A percentage of the proceeds from the Boswords 2025 Winter Wondersolve will be donated to each of the three charities below.
+A percentage of the proceeds from the Boswords 2025 Summer Tournament will be donated to each of the three charities below.
 Of course, we welcome you to donate to these organizations on your own.
 Please click the links below to view their sites and contribute.

 download.png